About Our Services

 - Parents are taught lifestyle changes, strategies, and practices to implement at home to promote neurogenesis and thereby improve the functional abilities of their children

-While the Parent Training Conference is intended to be a standalone service, it is merely an introduction to the incredibly complex series of topics it covers.
-Our 2-day program is for parents interested in learning more and receiving more one-on-one techniques and strategies.
-Families also receive a more comprehensive and individualized plan for their children, hands-on instruction and six months of direct support.
+While the Parent Training Conference is intended to be a standalone service, for many families it is only the beginning.
+Parents interested in learning and receiving more one-on-one guidance can choose to partner with us.
+Families also receive a more comprehensive and individualized plan for their children, hands-on instruction, and six months of direct support.

 - Comprehensive neurological, developmental, medical, and orthopedic evaluations, including a review of the child’s medical history and any previous neuropsychological and/or developmental assessments